 Prof Anahita R. Chauhan

-Professor and Unit Head of the Department of Obstetrics & Gynaecology, Seth GS Medical College and King Edward Memorial (KEM) Hospital, Parel, Mumbai and consultant at the at the department of Obstetrics and Gynaecology in Saifee Hospital.
+Professor and Unit Head of the Department of Obstetrics & Gynaecology, Seth GS Medical College and King Edward Memorial (KEM) Hospital, Parel, Mumbai and consultant at the department of Obstetrics and Gynaecology in Saifee Hospital.
 She has published a number of scientific and medical papers in her area of expertise and is Clinical Secretary Mumbai Obstetrics and Gynaecological Society, Assistant Secretary for the Journal of Obstetrics and Gynaecology of India and co-editor of the Journal of Postgraduate Gynecology Obstetrics

 Nilanshu has a Master of Science in medical virology from the University of Manchester, United Kingdom.
 He is currently a Research Scholar in the Department of Virology, Vallabhbhai Patel Chest Institute, Delhi University and has trained in immunologic experiments, molecular diagnosis of viruses, pathogenesis of RNA viruses using murine models and antiviral strategies.